Skip to main content

 • Brand Agents receive only the ContextRequest.

-This model ensures that Brand Agents can make effective bidding decisions without access to raw user data, conversation transcripts, or identifiers.
+Brand Agents can make effective participation decisions without access to raw user data, conversation transcripts, or identifiers.

 AIP uses a time-bounded auction window to ensure low latency and predictable outcomes.

-• The Operator computes the available bid window by subtracting operator overhead (embedding generation, search, filtering, dispatch) from the platform’s latency budget
+• The Operator computes the available response window by subtracting operator overhead

-• Brand Agents must submit a BidResponse before the computed window expires
+• Brand Agents must submit responses before the window expires

 A Brand Agent: